andreacasalino/Minimal-Socket/README.md

 **Run the examples**

-You can run the Launcher processes to automatically launch all the process of a certain example.
+You can run the Launchers to automatically launch in the right sequence all the processes pertaining to an example.